temporalio/documentation/docs/java/run-your-first-app-tutorial.md

 ### Activity error

 Next let's simulate a bug in one of the Activity functions.
-Inside your project, open the AccountActivityImpl.java file and uncomment the line that throws an exception in the `deposit()` method.
+Inside your project, open the AccountActivityImpl.java file and uncomment the line that throws an Exception in the `deposit()` method.

 <!--SNIPSTART money-transfer-project-template-java-activity-implementation-->
 <!--SNIPEND-->

 Save your changes and run the Worker.
-You will see the Worker complete the `withdraw()` Activity method, but throw the exception when it attempts the `deposit()` Activity method.
+You will see the Worker complete the `withdraw()` Activity method, but throw the Exception when it attempts the `deposit()` Activity method.
 The important thing to note here is that the Worker keeps retrying the `deposit()` method.

 Yo can view more information about what is happening in the [UI](localhost:8088).
 Click on the RunId of the Workflow.
 You will see the pending Activity listed there with details such as its state, the number of times it has been attempted, and the next scheduled attempt.